gunisha5/SunYield/deploy-complete-guide.md

 ✅ **Backend is working** if:
 - `curl http://YOUR_IP:8080/actuator/health` returns `{"status":"UP"}`
-- `sudo systemctl status solarcapital-backend` shows "active (running)"
+- `sudo systemctl status sunyield-backend` shows "active (running)"

 ✅ **Frontend is working** if:
 - Visiting `http://YOUR_IP` shows your React application